evnzt/PlayStation-Save-Manager/README.md

   Copyright © the myMC++ contributors.
 Used under the GNU GPL v3 license. https://github.com/Adubbz/mymcplusplus

-Special thanks to the developers of myMC/myMC++, MemcardRex, PS2 Save Converter / Builder, and PCSX2 for all the inspiration.
+Special thanks to the developers of myMC/myMC++, MemcardRex, PS2 Save Converter/Builder, and PCSX2 for all the inspiration.

 ---